Feb 14-20 is Random Acts of Kindness Week, #RAKWeek!

 17. Try to make sure every person in a group conversation feels included.

-19. Place a positive body image notes in jean pockets at a department store.
+19. Place a positive body image note in jean pockets at a department store.

 20. Smile at five strangers.